 Crucially, Logan puts Jackman to better use than any other entry in the X-Men franchise, during which he’s often seemed tamped down by the constrictions of an ensemble cast or feeble script (and sometimes both).
 Though his character is visibly older, facial hair grown out and flecked with grey, Jackman’s charisma and bulk are both strappingly undiminished.

-An early set-to with carjackers establishes him as a force to be reckoned with, and also lays out the film’s commitment to its violence, which is detailed, visceral and creatively nasty – the fight scenes are explosions of rage more than displays of martial prowess.
-(The film hasn’t yet been rated by the BBFC, but it’s a dead-cert 15.)
+an early set-to with carjackers establishes him as a force to be reckoned with, and also lays out the film’s commitment to violence, which is detailed, visceral and creatively nasty – the fight scenes are explosions of rage more than displays of martial prowess.

 It’s while working as a limousine driver in the borderlands of Texas that Logan encounters Laura, and also the shadowy agency trying to capture her, a private military company called the Reavers led by Boyd Holbrook’s smirking sadist-in-chief.
 (Richard E. Grant also crops up as a Mengele-like eugenicist.)